Module 1: Online Group Study

 Mindful genital mapping and massage

-Through both giving and receiving erotic touch, students learn several forms of genital and anal bodywork that promote a sense of embodiment.
+Through both giving and receiving erotic touch, students learn several forms of genital and anal bodywork that promote a greater sense of embodiment and interoception.
 These forms of bodywork also often result in profound trance states.
 Students also learn to teach this bodywork to couples and groups as a form of lovemaking.
-Furthermore, students learn neo-Reichian bodywork techniques to free the body’s potential for orgasm by releasing muscular “armouring” or constriction, through various forms of mapping and active receiving.

 Successfully running group learning experiences is a creative and structured process.
 Participants are taken step-by-step through the process of turning an idea into a dynamic group learning experience.